tungle92/Changepoints-Detection/README.md

 # Introduction :

+The `Changepoint` is a R package developed for the detection of changepoints as a project of the **algorithmic M2 courses in Data Science master's program at Evry Paris-Saclay University**.
+This package includes two algorithms: **Optimal Partitioning (OP)** and **Pruned Exact Linear Times (PELT)** implemented in R and Rcpp.

 As increasingly longer data sets are being collected, more and more applications require the detection of changes in the distributional properties of such data.
 Typically the time series in finance, will contain several changepoints.
 There is therefore a growing need to be able to search for such changes efficiently.
 It is this search problem which we consider in this project.

-Details on the Ruptures detection can be found on [its wikipedia page](https://fr.wikipedia.org/wiki/Détection_de_ruptures).
+Details on the detection of changepoints can be found on [its wikipedia page](https://fr.wikipedia.org/wiki/Détection_de_ruptures).
 This image provides a graphical representation of its mechanisms.
-### Exemple de signal ayant des changements dans la moyenne.
+### Example of changes in mean.

 ![](README_files/D_moyenne.PNG)